feather-rs/feather/README.md

 To run Feather:
 * Extract the downloaded archive.
-* Move a 1.13.2 Minecraft world save to the directory you extracted the archive to.
-Name the world save "world."
 * Run the binary.
   * On Linux and macOS: `./feather-server` in the server directory
   * On Windows: double-click `feather-server.exe`

 The server will create a configuration file (`feather.toml`) which you can modify.

+Feather will generate a world by default.
+If you want to load a vanilla world, copy the world save to the server directory under the name "world" (by default).

+Warning: Feather world persistence is fairly new and will likely cause problems when attempting to open Feather worlds in vanilla.
+Do not let Feather touch worlds you care about unless they have been backed up.

 Feather currently only supports 1.13.2 clients and world saves.
 In the future, additional versions will be supported.